ImplicitlyGus/GusWall/README.md

 Use [this world moving macro](https://gist.github.com/Specnr/f7a5450d932a1277fdcd6c141ad7bf6a) to delete old worlds and speed up resetting.
 Run it at the beginning of every session.

+## Background Resetting
+When in-game, you can reset other instances in the background.
+To do this, I'd advise:

+Right click on wall scene (or your verification scene) in OBS scene list Open a windowed projector
+Make it small, put it somewhere convenient
+Right click it -> select stay on top
+To actually background reset, lock good looking instances then reset all.

+I'd advise messing with the default hotkeys for background resetting in Hotkeys.ahk and finding something you're comfortable with.
+(Don't worry about these being bound to numpad keys and it affecting your OBS - when the macro is running, the key presses won't affect OBS)

 ## OBS Websocket

 1) Download [Python 3.7+](https://www.python.org/downloads/)